PMHARC’s 6 Cores function in an integrative fashion to promote Center cohesiveness and build the capacity to conduct collaborative research.

 Co-Directors: John B. Jemmott III, PhD and Michael Thase, MD

-The Laboratory Biomarkers, Quantitative Pharmacology, Neuroimaging, and Neurobehavioral Characterization Core performs measurements and assays for all pilots and other studies focused on treatments of comorbid mental illness and HIV/AIDS, including immunology/virology/metabolic markers; pharmacokinetics and quantitative pharmacology; and neurocognitive and neuroimaging characterization.
+The Laboratory and Biobehavioral Marker Core performs measurements and assays for all pilots and other studies focused on treatments of comorbid mental illness and HIV/AIDS, including immunology/virology/metabolic markers; pharmacokinetics and quantitative pharmacology; and neurocognitive and neuroimaging characterization.
 Core E also performs assessments that will define mental illnesses, HIV/AIDS, and the comorbid characteristics common to both.
 It additionally maintains a specimen repository, which includes plasma, serum, cells, and genomic DNA.

 Biostatistics and Data Management Core

 The Biostatistics and Data Management Core applies rigorous statistical and analytic methodologies and effective data management in working with all Cores, pilot research project investigators, and other Penn/CHOP researchers wishing to continue or initiate new studies in comorbid mental illness/AIDS.